-This can be devastating for some clients.
+Getting the notice that you are losing your security clearance can be devastating.
+This can be the end of some people’s world.
 Security Clearances generally hold the key to the job.
 Most military, overseas jobs, and contractor jobs require a valid security clearance.
-You must be careful on what you say on the application.
+You must be careful as to what you put in your application.
 If you have a question, call me first.

 Security Clearances are an open investigation into the character of your life.
 You consent by filing out the “The Standard Form (SF) 86, Questionnaire for National Security Positions” for the Government to investigate your past and present.
 Answers the questions wrong may open you to exposure.